-- Alternative metric: task error rate - Task Error Rate: The percentage of times that the overall task was completed incorrectly - Was the (correct) meeting added to the calendar? - Did users end up booking the flights they wanted? - In addition to slot error rate and task error rate, we can apply our standard NLP metrics: - Precision - Recall - F-measure
+- Alternative metric: task error rate - Task Error Rate: The percentage of times that the overall task was completed incorrectly - Was the (correct) meeting added to the calendar? - Did users end up booking the flights they wanted?

 Measuring User Satisfaction

 • Typically survey-based